mercmobily/ryver/README.md

 * The file `_info.yaml` is important in Ryver since it tells Ryver how what to do with files in that directory _as well as any nested directory_.
 * By having `filters: markup-markdown` in your `_info.yaml`, you are telling Ryver that any file with the extenion `.md` will need to be filtered as Markdown

+## The frontmatter

+Every good pro

+## Ryver plugins

+When you use Ryver, you are actually using it with

 # Developing with Ryver